Neuronal Attention Circuit (NAC) for Representation Learning: Discussions

 \section{Discussions}

-This paper is part of ongoing research on biologically plausible attention mechanisms and represents a pioneering step, with limitations to be addressed in future work.\\ \textbf{Architectural improvement:} Currently, NAC uses pre-determined wiring (AutoNCP) requiring three inputs: number of units (sensory + interneuron + motor), output motor neurons, and sparsity, with typically 60\% of units assigned to sensory neurons.
+This paper is part of ongoing research on biologically plausible attention mechanisms and represents a pioneering step, with limitations to be addressed in future work.\\ \textbf{Runtime and Memory Experiment:} The runtime and memory experiments (see Appendix~\ref{appendix:runtime}) show that NAC occupies an intermediate position between CT-RNN and CT-Attention baselines in terms of runtime and memory consumption, which could be further improved.\\ \textbf{Architectural improvement:} Currently, NAC uses predetermined wiring (AutoNCP) requiring three inputs: the number of units (sensory + interneuron + motor), motor neurons, and sparsity, with typically 60\% of the units assigned to sensory neurons.
 To integrate with the attention mechanism while preserving wiring, sensory units for $\mathcal{NN_{\text{sensory}}}$ are set as $\text{units}_\text{sensory} = \left\lceil \frac{d_\text{model} - 0.5}{0.6} \right\rceil$ and backbone units as $\text{units}_\textit{backbone} = d_\text{model} + \left\lfloor \frac{d_\text{model}}{0.6} \right\rfloor$, where $\lceil \cdot \rceil$ and $\lfloor \cdot \rfloor$ denote the ceiling and floor functions, respectively.
-This results in a larger overall architectural size and increased runtime.
+This results in a larger overall architectural size.
 Future work will support user-defined NCPs configurations or randomized wiring to enable more efficient architectures.\\ \textbf{Learnable sparse Top-\emph{K} selection:} Sparse Top-\emph{K} attention can miss important context, is sensitive to $k$, and may be harder to optimize.
-A further limitation is that it still computes the full $QK^\top$ matrix, which can dominate the cost for very long sequences.
-Future work includes adaptive or learnable Top-\emph{K} selection, improved key scoring, and hardware-aware optimization to strengthen accuracy and robustness.
+Future work will include learnable Top-\emph{K} selection, improved key scoring, and hardware-aware optimization to increase accuracy and robustness.